ShareXin/ShareJin/README.md

 #### Requirements
 Java 8
-Windows, Linux, or (not tested) macOS
+Windows, Linux, or macOS
-gnome-screenshot
+gnome-screenshot (if you use Linux)

 #### Features
 * Uploads to Twitter